 Does the Trombone case look ok?
 Is it clean and does it smell good.
 Does it look like it's falling apart?
 Are the latches easy to operate for a child?
 Can you picture your kid carrying the case around school and to the bus?
 Kids want to fit in with everyone else- does it look good or will it embarrass them?
 These are our children.
 When kids like their instrument, they will play it more frequently, yes and practice.

-The Brass Exchange is also a dealer for several professional level instument makers, Including S.E.
+The majority of the trombones published on the shop page of our website are pre-owned and have had full shop service, which means they are ready to play upon delivery.
+However, The Brass Exchange is also a dealer for several professional level instrument makers, Including S.E.
 Shires Holliston, MA, Greenhoe Trombones, Schilke Music Products, Herb Bruce Custom Trombones.

 SHARE THIS: